PantelisSfak/GHR/README.md

 </div>

-We used the adapter-transformer architecture for the QUaC dataset, using the GHR approach to model dialogue history as described in [paper](https://aclanthology.org/2022.findings-naacl.159.pdf).
+We used the adapter-transformer architecture for the Conversational Question Answering task.
+In order to model dialogue history, the GHR model was utilized as described in [paper](https://aclanthology.org/2022.findings-naacl.159.pdf).
-In order to reproduce our results adapter-transformers from https://github.com/PantelisSfak/adapter-transformers.git have to be cloned and used as adapter_transformers inside the GHR folder.
+To reproduce our results, adapter-transformers from https://github.com/PantelisSfak/adapter-transformers.git have to be cloned and used as adapter_transformers inside the GHR folder.

 ## Setup